 A few hundred yards further you reach the hippie camp on the west side of the creek at the intersection of Outlet and Phantom Canyons.
 This concludes the relatively easy part of Upper Phantom, now it is time to get wet and scrambly!

 A scramble underneath trees and through brush up about a hundred and twenty feet will get you well above the waterfall and wall.
 Contour back around towards the creek and continue your nontechnical canyoneering upstream.
-More waterfalls (and a re-emergence of the Muav layer??) is found with more spectacular cascades.
-Soon you will encounter a 20 foot long, 8 foot high waterslide into a deep pool.
+More waterfalls (and a re-emergence of the Muav layer??) are found with more spectacular cascades.
+Soon you will encounter a 20 foot long, 8-foot high waterslide into a deep pool.
 This may be the end for many, but for the adventurous, there is a little more to see.
 Scrambling up the waterfall isn't too difficult and oh boy will you be rewarded for your efforts in springtime!
 What is around the golden corner?
 Well, it made my jaw drop!
 I couldn't believe that I haven't read a description of it.
-An approximately 80 foot, two tiered waterfall is coming down the redwall, right in front of you!
-I hope you are able to get out there and discover it for yourself ;)
+An approximately 80 foot, two-tiered waterfall is coming down the Redwall, right in front of you!
+I hope you can get out there and discover it for yourself ;)

 Unless you can grow wings, that's the end!
 Return the way you came, or use a connecting route to continue exploring the canyon.

 Both Haunted and Hippie Springs run perennially and supply water to this canyon throughout the whole year.
 Spring snowmelt will generally continue down Phantom late in the year.
 Filters can have problems with silt, though the South Hippie Spring is a perfect source.
 If filtering from the creek, especially upper Phantom, it may be desirable to bring something to flavor the water, as I thought it tasted quite poor.
 Hippie Spring water was pure and tasteless.